qir-alliance/.github/workflow-templates/utils/cla_bot_setup.md

 workflow to your repository.
 Please note that the bot will only start to work once the change has been merged to the default branch of your repository.

+For the bot to work correctly, a <!-- markdown-link-check-disable-next-line -->
+[secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets)
-For the bot to work correctly, a [secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) needs to be added to the repository to give the necessary permissions to the bot.
+needs to be added to the repository to give the necessary permissions to the bot.
 Please reach out to [qiralliance@mail.com](mailto:qiralliance@mail.com) to